When your air conditioner freezes up, it can be a major inconvenience. Ice formation stops the unit from cooling effectively.

 Frozen Evap Coil Flow Pattern

-The frozen ice pattern would will be extermely helpful for technicians but a more through investigation is necessary.
-Following are some suggetive hints:
+The frozen ice pattern would will be extremely helpful for technicians but a more through investigation is necessary.
+Following are some suggestive hints:

 Low Charge Ice Pattern

-pattern of frozen coils on ac indicate the air conditioner is low on charge
+the pattern of ice formation on this frozen coils ac indicate the air conditioner is low on charge

-Notice partial freezing ice pattern at the beggining of the evaporator.
+Notice partial freezing ice pattern at the begining of the evaporator.
 This could be due to Low Refrigerant Charge or Restriction in the filter dryer.

 Dirty Filter Ice Pattern

-check for frozen ac coils, if the whole is evaportor is iced up changes are it is air flow issue
+check for frozen ac coils, if the whole is evaportor is iced up suggesting that air flow issue could be the cause of the frozen AC coil and not low refrigerant low level

 Typically when the whole evaporator is frozen solid it most likely airflow problem.
 This could be caused by either dirty air filter, or Fan Blower.